microsoft/coyote/docs/_learn/tutorials/hello-world-tasks.md

 Because the `WriteWithDelayAsync()` method awaits a `Task.Delay` to complete, it will yield control to the caller of the method, which is the `RunAsync()` method.
 However, the `RunAsync()` method is not doing any awaiting immediately after invoking the `WriteWithDelayAsync()` method calls.
-This means that the three calls will be executed _asynchronously_, and thus the value in the `Value` member can be either `"Good Morning"` or `"Hello World!"` after `Task.WhenAll(...)` completes.
+This means that the three calls will be executed _asynchronously_, and thus the string in the `Value` member can be either `"Good Morning"` or `"Hello World!"` after `Task.WhenAll(...)` completes.

 Using `Specification.Assert`, Coyote allows you to write assertions that check these kinds of safety